At-risk students: History of the Term "At Risk"

+History of Prevention for "At-Risk Youth"

+At the time of the mid-20th century, the term, "at-risk" wasn't identified or acknowledged in society.
+However, during the 1960s and 1970s, there was a pivotal point in how society viewed juvenile offenders and their approach to restorative justice.
+Studies have shown that punitive measures were often ineffective in addressing the reduction in juvenile crimes.
+Through research and findings, it resulted in factors that effect a youth's action and increase risk in encountering the juvenile system.
+It later identified that at-risk youth have a higher chance entering the juvenile system.
+Subsequently, the need for preventative juvenile justice services, specifically from community services, to help youth, take preventive action, and navigate youth entering and exiting the juvenile system.
+Preventative juvenile justice services became needed at the end of the 1970s and there is still current debates on preventing juveniles from entering the juvenile system.

 Contributing factors documented in the United States

 Poverty

-Youth that come from low socio-economic status are more likely to be labeled “at-risk.”
+Youth that come from low socio-economic status are more likely to be labeled "at-risk."
 Impoverished environments can create several risk factors for youth, making them increasingly vulnerable to risk-behaviors and impacted life outcomes as they grow.
 Growing up in poverty is associated with several risk factors, including those social-behavioral (for example substance abuse), environmental (violent neighborhoods), ecological, and familial (exposure to psychological imbalance).
 These risk factors are shown to have negative correlations with academic achievement, and positive correlations with problem behaviors.
 Youth living in households with income under 50% of the federal poverty level are those most vulnerable.

 Family instability and dysfunction

 Growing up in a stable two-parent household is associated with better health, academic achievement, and social skills like healthy interaction with peers.
 Studies have shown changes in structure, such as parental divorce, co-habitation, and remarriage, have strong negative relationships between multiple transitions and academic success.
 Children who are exposed to domestic violence, criminal activity, or substance abuse have a much higher chance of long-term behavioral problems, such as alcoholism and drug abuse and mental health problems.